dhruvvig1/StatusTracker/replit.md

 - **NEW: Status change functionality** - Project status can be updated via dropdown (In Progress, On Hold, Completed, Archived)
 - **NEW: Active/Archived tabs** - Dashboard now has tabs to filter between active and archived projects
 - **NEW: Improved UI design** - Modern cards with priority badges, team avatars, metadata icons
+- **NEW: Full project editing** - Edit button on project detail page opens dialog with all project fields, complete CRUD operations
 - Comprehensive end-to-end testing completed successfully

 ## System Architecture